facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     'v2.2.7'
     ```

+    To see the full list of short names for this index, see the index [source][emojione-index].

 `pymdownx.emoji.twemoji`
 :
     This function provides an index of the latest Twemoji supported emoji (at the time of release).
 The associated short names are currently borrowed from JoyPixels' index found in their @JoyPixels/emoji-toolkit repo.
 JoyPixels short name index is available under the MIT license and is used as Twemoji does not provide its own list of short names.